Can I do my own home inspection in Greenville, SC?

 The cost of a home inspection depends on the home – its size, age, location, additional inspections, and more.
 Contact us and we will provide you with a no-obligation quote.
 We aren’t the least expensive, nor the most expensive – you get what you pay for.
 Our investment in on-going training and advanced tools gives you better insight into what is going on in your home.
 We find problems other inspectors do not – because we invest only in high end professional tools with increased capabilities.
 In other words, if you’re looking for the cheapest inspection or price shopping – we are probably not the inspection firm for you.
 The value we bring to your transaction exceeds any other local firm; yet our fees do not.

-We perform around 1700 – 2000 inspections annually, largely based on our reputation and ability to support clients with fierce advocacy during and after the purchase.
+We performed almost 4000 inspections in 2022, largely based on our reputation and ability to support clients with fierce advocacy during and after the purchase.
 Working with home warranties, insurance companies, and ensuring your long term investment is protected, we are your go to partner – not once but for life.

 Can I see a sample report?

 Sure!
 In fact, you can see multiple sample reports for various ages, styles, and types of construction here.

 What's included in my home inspection?